mcostalba/FuriousFish/README.md

 https://furiousfish-mcostalba.c9.io/

 And you are done.
-Please note that currently Fishtest username should be the same of your GitHub account. **We don't handle different usernames.**

 Write your code as usual and when you have your patch ready you add **@submit** to your commit message:

     Simplify IID depth formula